myfreecomm/nexaas-queue_time/README.md

 Without the _DogStatsD_ agent this gem is pretty much useless.

+### Sidekiq metrics collector

+This gem comes with a binary called `sidekiq_metric_collector`.
+This binary will send to _DogStatsD_ the latency for all Sidekiq queues every 10 seconds.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.